All university employees are covered by the Fair Labor Standards Act (FLSA), although some individuals may be exempt from its provisions.

 The FLSA requires that employees in non-exempt positions be compensated at time-and-one half rate for all hours worked over 40 in the work week.
-Time-and-one-half overtime may be compensated in the form of leave or actual pay, at the employer’s discretion.
 For more information on how to determine overtime hours and what constitutes hours worked, review University Policy 4320: Guidelines for the Fair Labor Standards Act (section 3.1).

 The FLSA requires that for a position to be considered exempt, the position must meet both the salary basis test and the job duties test described below.

-To qualify for exemption, full-time Virginia Tech employees generally must be paid at least $769 per week or $40,000 per year on a salary basis.
-Note that this rate is higher than the federally required minimum level.
-The university’s “wage/adjunct” faculty paid by P14 are considered “salaried” for the purposes of FLSA compliance because they are paid a predetermined amount each pay period.
-The salary requirements do not apply to outside sales employees, coaches, teachers, extension agents, and employees practicing law or medicine.
-Additional record-keeping will be required for any non-teaching faculty member paid on a P14 at a rate less than $769 a week.
-For more information, review University Policy 4320: Guidelines for the Fair Labor Standards Act (section 2.3).
+To qualify for exemption, full-time Virginia Tech employees generally must be paid at least $684 per week or $35,568 per year on a salary basis.
+Virginia Tech encourages all hiring managers to pay a minimum of $40,000 per year ($769 per week) to all exempt level employees.
+The university’s “wage/adjunct” faculty paid by P14 are considered “salaried” for the purposes of FLSA compliance if they are paid a predetermined amount each pay period.
+The salary requirements do not apply to certain outside sales employees, coaches, teachers, extension agents, and employees practicing law or medicine.
+Additional record-keeping will be required for any non-teaching faculty member paid on a P14 at a rate less than $684 a week, although paying below the rate is strongly discouraged due to internal equity.
+For more information, review University Policy 4320: Guidelines for the Fair Labor Standards Act (section 3.2.9).

 In addition to meeting the above referenced salary basis test, to qualify for an exemption a position must also qualify under one of the following four job duties tests: